 Just like people, pets suffer from the loss of mental abilities with age.
 In humans, we call this reduced brain functioning Alzheimer’s disease.
 In animals, this is called Cognitive Dysfunction Syndrome.
 People and animals with these conditions exhibit dramatically reduced functioning of cannabinoid receptors in the brain as well as increased plaque deposits and microglia, which cause inflammation.

 As mentioned above, cannabinoids have neuroprotective, anti-inflammatory, and antioxidant properties that could be important in protecting nerve cells.
 One experiment showed that when rats injected with substances that correlate with plaque formation are also given cannabinoids, they perform better in tests of mental ability than those not receiving cannabinoids.
 After analyzing their brains, they saw that cannabinoids prevented the activation of microglia, resulting in reduced inflammation and preservation of mental function (The Journal of Neuroscience).

-New research also suggests that CBD helps regenerate new neurons in the part of the brain responsible for memory.
-Researchers found that when CBD is administered to animals with memory loss, their memory improves (Journal of Neurochemistry).
+New research also suggests that hemp helps regenerate new neurons in the part of the brain responsible for memory.
+Researchers found that when hemp is administered to animals with memory loss, their memory improves (Journal of Neurochemistry).

 An autoimmune disorder occurs when the body’s immune system attacks normal cells in the body as though they were invaders.
 It typically targets cells in the thyroid, blood, joints, eye, skin, and even some internal organs.

 Unfortunately, dogs are prone to several autoimmune disorders including: